dmelo/g2m2/README.md

 search engines might not be able to crawl the content of the generated sites;
-- File listing operations - operations such as generate the latest 20 blog posts, or the list of blog posts with a specific tag becames expensive when access each file means one HTTP GET request.
+- File listing operations - operations such as generate the latest 20 blog posts, or the list of blog posts with a specific tag becames expensive when access each file means one HTTP GET request;
+- Not able to test changes locally - as G2M2 gets the content from GitHub, if you want to test your changes, you have to move it to GitHub.

+## Roadmap

+- implement favico lookup;
+- swappable markdown parser;

 ## License